ReactiveBayes/ReactiveMP.jl/docs/src/man/inference-execution.md

 Whereas belief propagation computes exact inference for the random variables of interest, the variational message passing (VMP) in an approximation method that can be applied to a larger range of models.

-The `ReactiveMP` engine itself isn't aware of different algorithm types and simply does message passing between nodes, however during model specification stage user may specifiy different factorisation constraints around factor nodes by using `where { q = ... }` syntax.
+The `ReactiveMP` engine itself isn't aware of different algorithm types and simply does message passing between nodes, however during model specification stage user may specifiy different factorisation constraints around factor nodes by using `where { q = ... }` syntax or with the help of the `@constraints` macro.
 Different factorisation constraints lead to a different message passing update rules.

 Inference with `ReactiveMP` usually consists of the same simple building blocks and designed in such a way to support both static and real-time infinite datasets: